 A breaking cue will not result in a wear and tear on your playing cues.
 This is because a breaking cue needs more force and this a great impact on the tip.
 You can replace the tip over time thou it may prove to be a costly affair.

 In the long run, repeated tough breaks can destroy the pool cue shaft and links.
-This may require you to buy a breaking cue or a jump cue that is made of hard-wearing materials and features such as holder wraps and joint shields.
+This may require you to buy a breaking cue that is made of hard-wearing materials and features such as holder wraps and joint shields.

 The main question should be whether you can afford to have the tips changed more often.
 However regular maintenance to the shaft is necessary.
 Making an investment in a break cue will reduce the aging of your playing cue by a large margin.